gudwin/botbuilder-dialog-loader/README.md

 . **config** - (optional) a configuration object.
 Every object's key reflects to a folder or to a concrete javascript file (without extension).
 Key's value should contain or an object (in case of folder) or an array of arguments, that will be passed to thefile.
-Example:
+## Configuration object Example:
 ```javascript
  {
     "folderA" : {